 - Install and license the Remote Workstation Card Agent (which provides connection broker functions).
-See the Windows or Linux RWC Administrators 'Guide. - Install the Remote Workstation Card Software. - Ensure that the Remote Workstation Card and host computer are connected on the same local network. - Have a hardware VPN device on the hardware endpoint host network.
-(The Anyware Software Client can use a software VPN connecting to the host network).
+See Linux or Windows. - Install the Remote Workstation Card Software. - Ensure that the Remote Workstation Card and host computer are connected on the same local network. - Have a hardware VPN device on the hardware endpoint host network.
+(The PCoIP Software Client can use a software VPN connecting to the host network).